The NCERT Solutions for Haloalkanes and Haloarenes help you solve reaction-mechanism questions on SN1, SN2, E1 and E2.

 Haloalkanes and Haloarenes Exercise-by-Exercise Breakdown (NCERT Class 12 Chemistry)

-The chapter packs 32 questions across in-text and back-exercise sets, skewed heavily toward mechanism comparison, conversion sequences, and reactivity-order reasoning.
-The table below maps each cluster to the sub-topic it tests.
+The chapter packs 32 questions across in-text and back-exercise sets, skewed toward mechanism comparison, conversion sequences, and reactivity-order reasoning.

-The last twelve back-exercise questions are where most CBSE 3-mark and 5-mark answers originate, especially the conversion chains and SN1/SN2 reasoning sets.
+The last twelve back-exercise questions drive most CBSE 3-mark and 5-mark answers.

 How to pick SN1 vs SN2 in a haloalkane question - 6-step checklist for Class 12 Chemistry